funwithflutter/fun-with-flutter-blog/content/posts/funwith-intro.md

 description: The Fun with Flutter website, made entirely in Flutter!
 thumbnail: fun_with_web_devlog_00.png
 ---
-Made entirely in Flutter!
-Well for the most part but it’s still pretty cool!

 Care to watch a video instead of reading, here you go: